 Does a person's CD4 (T-cell) count affect their coronavirus risk?

-There's no firm research on this, but a "normal" CD4 count -- which, depending on the person, can be anywhere from 450 to 1,100 -- can protect a person from many illnesses.
+Studies are conflicting but suggest that having a lower CD4 count, a sign of weakened immune function, may increase your risk.
+A "normal" CD4 count—which, depending on the person, can be anywhere from 450 to 1,100—can protect a person from many illnesses.

 HIV and Coronavirus Basics